okx/okexchain-docs/docs/delegators/delegators-overview.md

 shares = delegated_tokens * 2^weight
 ```
 The best staking management strategy consists in increasing the level of staking rights   once a week to ensure that the staking powers held are always up to date.

+## Staking rewards
+Users can deposit OKT and add shares for validators.
+When validators receive rewards, they will be automatically distributed to these users as rewards according to their voting weights according to a preset ratio, and users can freely withdraw rewards

+To have a look at a reward distribution mechanism and rules, please click [here](../validators/detail/distr.md)

 ## Punishment
 OKC has an automatic penalty mechanism on-chain, that is currently implemented for two types of behavior: